 \begin{lem} For large $n$ the neural code $C$ is a code in the Shannon Random Code Ensemble, generated by the probability space $(\Sigma_2^+, \mu_P)$.
 Moreover, with $\mu_P$-probability one, codes obtained in this way represent neural codes with firing rate $y=p/\Delta t$. \end{lem}

-\proof For sufficiently large $T$ (hence for large $n$), the probability $y \Delta t =m/n$ of observing a spike in a time interval $\Delta t$ will approximate a probability $0< p < 1$.
-Thus, for large $n$ the digits of the code words of $C$ are drawn randomly from the distribution $P$ on $\{0,1\}$ that gives probability $p$ to $1$ and $1-p$ to $0$.
-This means that the code words can be identified as parts of a sequence in $\Sigma_2^+$ generated with the stochastic process given by the Bernoulli measure $\mu_P$, hence they are in the Shannon Random Code Ensemble with this Bernoulli measure.
+\begin{proof} As above, the probability $0< p < 1$ is the probability of observing a spike in a time interval, for sufficiently large $n$, with the code words of $C$ drawn according to the distribution $P(1)=p$, $P(0)=1-p$.
+This means that the code words can be identified as parts of a sequence in $\Sigma_2^+$ generated with the stochastic process given by the Bernoulli measure $\mu_P$.
+As observed above, this is the property that the code $C$ belongs to the Shannon Random Code Ensemble with this Bernoulli measure.
 Consider sequences $w=w_1,w_2,\ldots, w_n, \ldots$ in the shift space $\Sigma_2^+$ with the Bernoulli measure $\mu_P$ determined by $P$.
 Let $a_n(w)$ be the number of $1$'s in the first $n$ digits of a sequence $w\in \Sigma_2^+$.
 Then $\mu_P$-almost everywhere one has the limit

-This means that for random codes generated from sequences in $\Sigma_2^+$ drawn according to the Bernoulli measure, the ratio $m/n=a_n(w)/n$, which described the firing rate of the neural code, approaches $p$ for sufficiently large $n$, hence with probability one, codes $C$ obtained in this way can be regarded as possible neural codes associated to a neuron with firing rate $y=p/\Delta t$, obtained from $k=\# C$ observations of $n=T/\Delta t$ time intervals, where $T$ and $\Delta t$ are given. \endproof
+This means that for random codes generated from sequences in $\Sigma_2^+$ drawn according to the Bernoulli measure, the ratio $m/n=a_n(w)/n$, which described the firing rate of the neural code, approaches $p$ for sufficiently large $n$, hence with probability one, codes $C$ obtained in this way can be regarded as possible neural codes associated to a neuron with firing rate $y=p/\Delta t$, obtained from $k=\# C$ observations of $n=T/\Delta t$ time intervals, where $T$ and $\Delta t$ are given. \end{proof}

-Thus, in order to incorporate the information of the possible neural codes produced by the nodes of the network, given the firing rates of the neurons at the nodes, we can assign to each vertex a probability space $(\Sigma_2^+, \mu_P)$ from which the neural codes are generated.
+Thus, in order to incorporate the information of the possible neural codes produced by the nodes of the network, given the firing rates of the neurons at the nodes, we can assign to each node a probability space $(\Sigma_2^+, \mu_P)$ from which the neural codes are generated.
 This is entirely determined by assigning the finite probability $P=(p,1-p)$ at the node.